catalyzeio/paas-onboarding-docs/deploying_your_first_app/account_registration.md

 ###Register for an account
-To register for an account, go to https://dashboard.catalyze.io/signup [FIXME]
+To register for an account, go to https://preview.catalyze.io [https://preview.catalyze.io]

 To deploy your application, you will need to
 1. Register for an account on the [dashboard](https://dashboard.catalyze.io/signup).